 By adding, Page URL Targeting rule, it was made sure that the Notification was ONLY shown to users coming via the email campaign.
 Further, the rules (as shown below) were differently set for users coming via their desktop browser versus mobile devices.
 The image underneath shows rules for two different Notification Layouts, desktop and mobile modal respectively.

-The team at WorldRemit set up this entire campaign in less that 45 mins.
-The best part being that at no point in time, they had to change any code on their website – all the knobs and controls they needed, were inside WebEngage’s dashboard!
+The team at WorldRemit set up this entire campaign in less than 45 mins.
+The best part is that at no point in time, they had to change any code on their website.
+All the knobs and controls they needed, were inside WebEngage’s dashboard!

-Best practice landing page development suggests continuing the visual journey for the user and carrying a consistent message was a key driver behind this.
-Which essentially means WebEngage makes your email marketing even more awesome! 🙂
+Best practice landing page development suggests continuing the visual journey for the user.
+Carrying a consistent message was a key driver behind this.
+This essentially means WebEngage makes your email marketing even more awesome! 🙂